7 ways to increase sales in your company on Small Business Saturday — and every day

 door, business groups and owners say.
 Here are seven tips to help you prepare for the day and to get the most out of it for your business.

 People love to shop.
 They love a deal even more, and they will be overwhelmed with marketing ploys and advertisements during the holiday season.

 Small Business Saturday in 2016 was more successful than previous years with an estimated 112 million shoppers participating.
 This was a 13 percent increase from 2015, according to the NFIB, a national organization that promotes and supports small and independent businesses.
 NFBI’s survey also found that shoppers participated in community events, and 81 percent had encouraged a friend or family member to shop or dine at a small business with them.

 Business leaders recommend all small businesses, especially those that sell products or services, participate in Small Business Saturday.

 “It’s just another way for them to prepare themselves and get people to think small when they’re doing their holiday shopping,” says Tiffany Menke, president of the Urbandale Chamber of Commerce.

 Start promoting your business as soon as possible during the holiday season, Entrepreneur recommends.
 Some large retailers even start holiday sales at the beginning of November.

-Business owners also can plan an event for the day and include children’s activities, music, entertainment, free food and drinks, and
+Business owners also can plan an event for the day and include children’s activities, music, entertainment, free food and drinks and giveaways.

 2. Work with others